-We tested socks all over North America for the last few years focusing on areas such as Alaska, Colorado, California, and Ontario.
-We skied down steep couloirs, skinned up 12,000 ft peaks, toured to huts, guided at the ski resort, and rode chair lifts for many collective hours.
+We've tested socks all over North America, focusing on areas such as Alaska, Colorado, California, and Ontario.
+We skied down steep couloirs, skinned up 12,000-foot peaks, toured to huts, guided at the ski resort, and rode chair lifts for many collective hours.
 Testing comparatively while wearing a different sock on each foot, we were able to see differences in each sock.
-We specifically honed in on five key metrics, including comfort, warmth, breathability, fit, and durability.
+We specifically honed in on five key metrics: comfort and construction, warmth, breathability, fit, and durability.

 Here we look at the construction features of each sock, its padding pattern, and areas of compression.
 We also note relative comfort on the hill to ascertain how construction correlates to comfort.